RaihanDwiPratama/RaihanDwiPratama/README.md

-### Hi!👋 I'm Raihan
+### Hi there!👋 I'm Raihan

-**I'm Raihan Dwi Pratama

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+An independent Software Learner who loves creating and learning new technologies on mobile development!
+I'm focusing on using Flutter and making it the main language for creating a project.

+In the future I will learn about native mobile development and implement it into my projects.

+- 🔭 I'm currently interning at M-Knows Consulting in the Apps & iOS Developer division.
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning Flutter since July 2023
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about mobile development, databases, data structures.
-- 📫 How to reach me: ...
+- 📫 How to reach me: raihanp0308@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm a beginner :)

 ### Tech Stack
   <a href="#"><img align="left" alt="Flutter" title="Flutter" width="100px" src="https://storage.googleapis.com/cms-storage-bucket/847ae81f5430402216fd.svg" /></a>